Donderstal/IRL_RPG/README.md

-ReadMe last updated on April 2nd, 2020

-### IRL-RPG

-Online RPG Game in Flask, Svelte and HTML5 Canvas
+Browser RPG Game in Flask, Svelte and HTML5 Canvas

-NOTE: as of now the project is mostly experimental.
-You can download it, but it will only have limited functionalities.

 The latest working version of IRL_RPG can be found on the Next branch When we get to that point, the Master branch will contain the latest stable release